OrangeC93/Causality/IPTW.md

 5. use asymptotic(sandwich) variance estimator(or bootstrapping)
   - this accounts for fact that pseudo population might be larger than sample size

-## Assessng balance
+## Assessing balance
-Balance after weighting: covariate balance can be checked on the weighted sample using standarized difference: in a table or in a plot.

-Standardized differences after weighting: same idea, except on weighted means and weighted variances.
+Balance after weighting: covariate balance can be checked on the weighted sample using standarized difference: in a table or in a plot(Standardized differences after weighting: same idea, except on weighted means and weighted variances).

 If imbalance after weighting
 - Can refine propensity score model